 Password – Must contain at least one number and one non-alphanumeric character.

 Mbook recognizes that laboratories can have complex structures and therefore allows for different user roles, with access to different functionality and data.
 From the People’s panel you can create the different users and roles as an Administrator or a Group Manager.
 Administrator> Group Manager> Project Manager> Bench Chemist> Guest.

-Before you start creating users and groups we strongly recommend you to read below the description of the four types of users within Mbook ELN.
+Before you start creating users and groups we strongly recommend you to read below the description of the five types of users within Mbook ELN.
 Please note that understanding the differences between an Admin and a Group Manager will be very important for this preliminary configuration step.

 You can see a summary of the user roles supported by Mbook below:

 - Creates group managers and group associated to these group managers

 - Able to create independent working groups i.e from different sites in the same organization, or different groups within the same lab.

 - Please note this role is key for the initial configuration of the above.
 However Admins are unable to create or work with projects, reaction or experiments!

 - Creates users, groups as well as Projects/Reactions/Experiments

 A Bench Chemist by default, will only see their own experiments in the navigation tree from Desk panel.
 This behavior can be modified by changing the filtering options.